tektechnologies/Instructor-Prep/201/class_4.md

 console.log('Correct Answers', correctAnswers);

-????????????????????????????????????????????????????????

-// var goal = prompt("One of my goals is to reinvent myself");
+ var goal = prompt("One of my goals is to reinvent myself");
     console.log(goal);
     // [need to validate answer with yes/no or y/n]
-// var workOut = prompt("I workout in my own home");
+var workOut = prompt("I workout in my own home");
     console.log(workOut);
 // [need to validate answer with yes/no or y/n]

-// var guessNumber = prompt("I have a number in my bit-brain that is between 1 and 23.
+ var guessNumber = prompt("I have a number in my bit-brain that is between 1 and 23.
 What number am I thinking of?");
     console.log(guessNumber);
 // [need a loop for number guess and a break when they guess the correct answer]

-// var eighties = prompt("In the 80s, I loved hair bands.
-Name a hair band and I will let you know if it was one that I liked.
-Go!");
-    console.log(eighties);
-// [need an array for:  Bon Jovi, Guns and Roses, Tesla, Motley Crue, Cinderella, Kix, Def Leppard, Poison, Warrant] [Also need a loop that has a break when they guess a correct answer]

-// [Placeholder for creating the number of correct answers out of X questions]

 ------==================================================----------

-//Question 7
-var userCorrect = false;
+//Question 7var userCorrect = false;
+var correctAnswers = 0;
+var userName = 'craig';
 var pokemon = ['pikachu', 'zubat', 'drowzee', 'onyx', 'charmander', 'snorlax'];

 var guesses = 0;